 If a company allows coverage to lapse by not paying premiums, or if it does not submit a payroll report on time, penalties are assessed as follows:

 If an accident occurs and a policy has lapsed, the employer can be sued by the injured worker for all damages and expenses or file a workers’ compensation claim.
 The Ohio BWC would then require that the employer reimburse it for the entire cost of the claim.

-The average cost for workers’ compensation insurance in Ohio is $0.75 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers’ compensation in Ohio are $0.75 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
 Ohio uses the NCCI manual to classify occupations by level of risk.
 When an employer reports its payroll to the BWC, it must include NCCI codes for the BWC to establish insurance coverage costs.